 My best recipe find

-Food and grocery shopping are relevant to us because food is a large part of the budget which people struggle the most with.
+Food and grocery shopping are relevant to us because food is a large part of people’s budgets.

-If you are someone who would rather buy convenience foods consider cooking homemade meals or baking from scratch.
+If you would rather buy convenience foods, consider cooking homemade meals or baking from scratch.

-For the past 2 years, I’ve had a second Facebook page called The Free Recipe Depot where I exclusively share recipes from Food Bloggers around the world.
+For the past 2 years, I’ve had a second Facebook page called The Free Recipe Depot, where I exclusively share recipes from Food Bloggers worldwide.

 I found this recipe posted by a fan on my Facebook page and was drawn to it as it’s a recipe I know I would enjoy.
 I can’t wait to try this one.